 Which Shade Suits You?

 Throughout the many options, blonde is almost always the color that we all decide to go for at least once because it serves as an opportunity to show off our fun side and those undertones that everyone discusses.

 Who Says That Black Girls Can't Rock Blonde?

-If anything we own it and kill it!
-With all of the choices, shades, variations, and tones, there is a shade of blonde for every black girl out here.
 If you are one of those women, who hear that blonde is not for black girls, stay tuned to see how you can prove naysayers wrong while ultimately maintaining the health of your hair.
-Before any hair coloring session, you should always consult a stylist if possible.
-If you are looking to lift to a specific shade, it may take a few sessions, or it could happen in one sitting.

-The lighter you go, the longer it will take to lift your hair or the darker you go, it may take as little as three.
-No matter how long it takes, be sure to remember that the health of your hair your priority because over processing leads to damage and breakage.
+The lighter you go, the longer it will take to lift your hair; the darker you go, it may take as little as 45 minutes.
+No matter how long it takes, remember that your hair's health is your main priority because over-processing leads to damage and breakage.

 Golden Blonde Hair for Black Girls